kris-nader/scTherapy/README.md

 patient_sample=runinferCNV(patient_sample,"healthy")
 ```

 ### Step 4: Comparative analysis of the subclone and normal cluster to extract subclone specific DEG
-We will focus on more broad levels subclones in this tutorrial, but more specific subclones can be used in this step.
+We will focus on more broad levels subclones in this tutorial, but more specific subclones can be used in this step.
 For example, for subclones A and B:
 ```R
 subcloneA=subclone_DEG(patient_sample,"A","healthy")
 subcloneB=subclone_DEG(patient_sample,"B","healthy")
 ```

 ### Step 5: Use subclone specific DEG as input to the pre-trained LightGBM model.
 For each run of `run_drug_combo_pred`, the model predicts drug:dose:response based on a predefined set of drug:dose:response integrated from LINCS L1000 and PharmacoDB.